 Nutritionist and author Shereen Jegtvig, who teaches at the University of Bridgeport in Connecticut, said it’s a balanced diet as well.
 There are no foods groups that need to be eliminated in order to follow it, she adds.

-If you’d like to incorporate a little Mediterranean flair to your Thanksgiving dinner this year, Palmer and Jegtvig suggest adding some of the following healthy side dishes to your meal:
+If you’d like to incorporate a little Mediterranean flair to your next holiday dinner, Palmer and Jegtvig suggest adding some of the following healthy side dishes to your meal:

 While it’s often eaten as an appetizer, Jegtvig suggests that hummus can also make a good side dish.

 With chickpeas as its main ingredient, hummus is high in nutrients and fiber and it gets healthy fats from olive oil, says Jegtvig.

 Research also suggests that eating hummus may help people better control their blood sugar and insulin as well as helping them avoid weight gain.
 It may also have a positive effect on heart health.